-Trauma-Informed Therapy FAQ: Answers for Women Healing from Toxic Relationships in Burlington
+Trauma-Informed Therapy FAQ: Answers for Individuals Navigating Relationship Challenges in Burlington

 Trauma-informed therapy goes beyond surface-level talk.
 It focuses on creating emotional safety, understanding how trauma lives in the body, and moving at a pace that feels respectful to your nervous system.
 Whether you're recovering from emotional abuse or childhood neglect, I use approaches like IFS and somatic work to help clients feel more connected, empowered, and safe again.